networkservicemesh/networkservicemesh/docs/spec/dns-integration.md

 ## NSE Requirements
 In order for the application pod to try multiple DNS servers the NSEs must populate the DNScontext.
 The SDK provides functions that the NSE can call to populate the DNScontext.
-An example on how this is done using environmental variables is available here: [icmp-responder](test/applications/cmd/icmp-responder-nse/main.go).
+An example of how this is done using environmental variables is available here: [icmp-responder](test/applications/cmd/icmp-responder-nse/main.go).
 The environmental variables used are DNS_SEARCH_DOMAINS and DNS_SERVER_IPS.

 Example usage (optional)
 ------------------------